Are you waking up to a pillow covered with hair? Or maybe you are bored with your current hairstyle and considering a bold new look?

 Alopecia Ophiasis: A type of alopecia areata that involves hair loss in a wave pattern that moves from one side of the scalp to the other, typically around the fringe, nape, or sides of the scalp.

-Alopecia Areata Barbae: This is alopecia areata that is limited only to the beard area.
+Alopecia Areata Barbae: Alopecia Areata Barbae is limited only to the beard area.
 It may involve one or multiple patches of hair loss in the beard.

-Diffuse Alopecia Areata: This type is less common and involves sudden and unexpected thinning of the hair all over the scalp, not just in certain areas.
+Diffuse Alopecia Areata: This type is less common and involves sudden and unexpected hair thinning all over the scalp, not just in certain areas.

 Traction alopecia is caused by continuous pulling or tension on the hair, usually due to tight hairstyles such as braids, weaves, or cornrows.
+Wearing tight hats can also contribute to traction alopecia.
 Over time, this constant pulling damages the hair follicles, leading to hair loss.
 This type of alopecia is common in African American women but can affect anyone who wears a tight hairstyle.

 Traction alopecia can be prevented by avoiding tight hairstyles and opting for looser, more natural styles.
 If caught early, the condition can be reversed by stopping the damaging hairstyle and allowing the hair follicles to heal.

-Telogen effluvium is a type of hair loss that occurs when the normal hair growth cycle is disrupted due to physical or emotional stress, hormonal imbalances, or medication.
-This results in premature shedding of hair from the scalp, leading to thinning or bald patches.
+Telogen effluvium is a type of hair loss that happens when physical or emotional stress, hormonal imbalances, or medication disrupts the normal hair growth cycle.
+This results in premature hair shedding from the scalp, leading to thinning or bald patches.

-The condition is usually self-limiting, and the hair will grow back once the underlying cause is treated.
+The good news is, this condition is temporary and the hair will grow back once the underlying cause is treated.

 Anagen effluvium is a type of alopecia that occurs when the hair follicles are damaged during their growth phase, resulting in hair loss.
 This type of hair loss is most commonly caused by chemotherapy or radiation therapy used to treat cancer.